flauwekeul/honeycomb/README.md

 #### Views
 1. Move `template` from `Hex.prototype` to the View functions and remove `view()` from `Hex.prototype`.
-1. Change `Views.DOM` to use CSS to position hexes (limit inline styling).
-2. Add `Views.SVG` that creates the SVG itself.
+1. Separate Views into separate modules (in lib/views/<view name>.js)
+1. Add SCSS files and compile them to CSS for `Views.DOM`.
-3. Hex views should be hex-orientation-agnostic (always pointy?) and just use `transform` to toggle orientations.
+3. Hex views should be hex-orientation-agnostic (always pointy) and just use `transform` to toggle orientations.
 8. Add a `Views.Canvas`.
+1. Fix duplication between de Views.
 11. Make it an option to filter overlapping hexes when multiple shapes are rendered.

 #### Docs